 - Twisted Soul – Blandtown

 - Buttermilk Kitchen – North Buckhead

-Considering it’s Georgia Beer Day this month, why don’t you go and check out some of the ATL’s best breweries?
+As well as St. Patrick’s Day, it’s Georgia Beer Day this month (March 4), so why don’t you go and check out some of the ATL’s best breweries?
 Check out a few below, or our full round-up here.

 - Wild Heaven Brewery – West End

 - Hippin’ Hop Brewery – East Atlanta Village, and more